Alumni Awardees’ Achievements

 “Each scholarship that I received during my journey entering undergrad, including the FOCRLS one, made a huge impact.
 Whether it went toward tuition, buying supplies, or textbooks, each dollar represented an investment in my future.”

-Photo courtesy of Ashia (in Portugal, where she interviewed a restaurateur, about whom she wrote for Food & Wine)
+Photo courtesy of Ashia (in Portugal, where she interviewed a restaurateur for Food & Wine)

-Asif, FOCRLS’s CRLS Class of 2017 awardee of the “It Takes a Village” Multi-Year Scholarship, graduated in 2021 from Boston University with a degree in computer science.
+Asif, FOCRLS’s CRLS Class of 2017 awardee of our “It Takes a Village” Multi-Year Scholarship, graduated in 2021 from Boston University with a degree in computer science.
 He’s now a software engineer for Chewy, the pet supplies ecommerce company, as well as a mentor through CodePath, a nonprofit dedicated to helping underrepresented students prepare for careers in the tech field.

 “I came to the U.S. in January 2016, started in CRLS right away, then graduated in 2017.
 Coming from an immigrant family, we couldn’t afford the tuition for my college, so, I was very focused on getting as many scholarships as possible.
 Thanks to CRLS resources, I applied to 20+ scholarships and received 4 of them totaling about $15K, including the ‘It Takes a Village’ Scholarship from FOCRLS.
 The scholarships helped me tremendously during my time in college.
 I could focus more on my academics and other extracurricular activities and manage my own expenses rather than worrying about money.”